eBay/tsv-utils/README.md

 ### Setup customization

-There are a number of simple ways to ways to improve the utility of these tools, these are listed on the [Tips and tricks](docs/TipsAndTricks.md) page.
+There are a number of simple ways to improve the utility of these tools, these are listed on the [Tips and tricks](docs/TipsAndTricks.md) page.
 [Bash aliases](docs/TipsAndTricks.md#useful-bash-aliases), [Unix sort command customization](docs/TipsAndTricks.md#customize-the-unix-sort-command), and [bash completion](docs/TipsAndTricks.md#enable-bash-completion) are especially useful.